"I worry about the influence of big tech. You're not just being followed, you're secretly being directed"

 Democracy and the kingfisher

 With his fine suits and bow ties, he is a familiar and colourful figure in the world of research support.
-Marlon Domingus is Data Protection Officer at Erasmus University Rotterdam and chairman of the SURF Taskforce Beyond Privacy Shield.
+Marlon Domingus is Data Protection Officer at Erasmus University Rotterdam and chair of the SURF Taskforce Beyond Privacy Shield.
 A conversation about the big and the small things in life.

 As Data Protection Officer he advises the Executive Board and staff of Erasmus University Rotterdam (EUR) on privacy legislation, in particular the General Data Protection Regulation (GDPR).
-In addition, Domingus is chairman of the SURF Taskforce Beyond Privacy Shield, which was set up in 2020.
+In addition, Domingus is chair of the SURF Taskforce Beyond Privacy Shield, which was set up in 2020.
 This expert group deals with the question of how educational and research institutions can safely exchange personal data with the US, in a way that complies with EU legislation.

 What does privacy mean to you personally?